noahsug/card-auto-battler/README.md

 - iteratively playing and updating card priority: 39% win rate
 - iteratively train neural network on input of win rate -> confidence score for each card
-- iteratively train neural network on input of confidence score for each card -> win rate then iterate over random values returning best predicted score
+- iteratively train neural network on input of confidence score for each card -> win rate then
+- iterate over random values returning best predicted score: 56.6%

 ## gameplay